spacetelescope/jwst/docs/jwst/ami_average/description.rst

 ..
 Attention::
 	The ``ami_average`` step has been removed from the default ami3 pipeline until the effects of averaging multiple exposures has been more thoroughly examined.
-	It may be updated in the future; until then the legacy code is left in place and skipped by default.
-It does not use the OIFITS-format (`~jwst.datamodels.AmiOIModel`) input that the current ``ami_analyze`` step produces.
+	It may be updated in the future; until then the legacy code is left in place.
+It does not use the OIFITS-format (`~jwst.datamodels.AmiOIModel`) input that the current ``ami_analayze`` step produces.
 It uses the deprecated `~jwst.datamodels.AmiLgModel` for both input and output.